Liu-Hy/GenoTex/README.md

   </a>
 </div>

 GenoTEX (**Geno**mics Data Au**t**omatic **Ex**ploration Benchmark) is a benchmark dataset for the automated analysis of gene expression data to identify disease-associated genes while considering the influence of other biological factors.
-It provides annotated code and results for solving a wide range of gene identification problems, encompassing dataset selection, preprocessing, and statistical analysis, in a pipeline that follows computational genomics standards.
+It provides annotated code and results for solving a wide range of NGS analysis problems, encompassing dataset selection, preprocessing, and statistical analysis, in a pipeline that follows computational genomics standards.
 The benchmark includes expert-curated annotations from bioinformaticians to ensure accuracy and reliability.

 The below figure illustrates our benchmark curation process.
 For detailed information, please refer to our [paper on arXiv](https://arxiv.org/abs/2406.15341).